opaque-systems/atls-python/python-package/README.md

 service runs.

 In contrast to traditional service deployments, with confidential computing one relies on Trusted Execution Environments, or TEEs.
-A TEE provides guaranteees of confidentiality and integrity of code and data as well as a mechanism for remote entities to appraise its trustworthiness known as remote attestation, all rooted in hardware.
+A TEE provides guarantees of confidentiality and integrity of code and data as well as a mechanism for remote entities to appraise its trustworthiness known as remote attestation, all rooted in hardware.